I wrote this piece in 2016, six months after my husband died. I’m reprising it today (with edits) to launch my writing on Stubstack.

 It was my first entreaty to love, and it awakened in me a passion as bright and enduring as the light of a thousand stars.

-Throughout childhood, this holiday made me too delirious to notice anything forced or contrived or corny about it.
+Throughout childhood, this holiday made me too delirious to notice anything contrived or corny about it.
 I have grown wiser, obviously.
-I mean, I don’t get up and leave the room anymore when someone starts bagging on Valentine’s Day as if they were the world’s coolest hipster.
-No, I have actually matured into a more forgiving person.
-If someone can’t embrace Valentine’s Day shmaltz for what it is, that’s okay.
+I mean, I don’t get up and leave the room anymore when someone starts bagging on Valentine’s Day as if they were humanity’s most jaded and world-weary philosopher.
+I have actually matured into a more forgiving person.
+If someone can’t embrace Valentine’s Day schmaltz for what it is, that’s okay.
 Nobody’s perfect.

-Single people hate it because it reminds them of their singleness.
-Married people hate it if the romance is gone from their partnerships.
-The broken-hearted hate it because it reminds them of how broken and lonely they feel.
+Single people hate it if they have yet to embrace their singleness.
+Married people hate it if the romance has been replaced by disappointment in their partnerships.
+The broken-hearted hate it because it reminds them of how lonely they feel.

 Now everything else I’ve ever said to them needs to be reviewed for lunacy.

-They’re surprised.
+They’re surprised, frankly.
 Taken aback by the fact that I may have been just the tiniest bit deranged all along, and they’d totally missed it.

 People used to wonder about my husband in all this.
-How the hell could he win with me?
-He’d have more success throwing himself into oncoming traffic than to try and impress me romantically.
+How the hell could anyone win with me?
+They’d have more success throwing themselves into oncoming traffic than to try and impress me romantically.
 A woman who loves Valentine’s Day?
-The holiday that sends legions of men to the mall after work on February 13th, with that deer-in-the-headlights-what-the-hell-does-she-mean-by-oh-just-get-me-something-from-the-heart look in their eyes?
+The holiday that sends legions of people to the mall on February 13th, with that deer-in-the-headlights-what-the-hell-does-she-mean-by-oh-just-get-me-something-from-the-heart look in their eyes?

 But they had it all wrong.
-He was the luckiest man in the world.
-I was already happy, so anything he did was gravy.
-13 and 15 as well know that all I want from them for Valentine’s Day is a homemade card and a hug, because really, it’s my day to have fun spoiling them with stuff.
-Usually, this involves a lot of candy, but cards too and sometimes if you’re in Target and you see a pastel-colored stuffed animal sloth, well what on earth do you expect me to do?
+He, and now my partner, are the luckiest people in the world.
+I am already happy, so anything else that happens is gravy.
+My kids as well knew that all I wanted from them for Valentine’s Day was a homemade card and a hug, because really, it was my day to have fun spoiling them.
+Usually, this involved a lot of candy, but cards too and sometimes if you’re out and you see a pastel-colored stuffed animal sloth, well what on earth do you expect?
 It was a stuffed. animal. sloth!

-Listen, when was the last time you spent time with someone who is happy, as-is?
+Really, when was the last time you spent time with someone who is happy, as-is?
 There’s a wide-open peace that comes along and nestles in our hearts when we’re around people like that.
 It’s freeing.
-I want to give that to my kids.
+I wanted to give that to my kids.
 And to everyone else.

 Stop retching for a second and listen: Valentine’s Day is my day to just be in love with love.
 If you get in the way I’m sorry but I cannot be held responsible if it gets all over you.